abimunoz/digital-wall/readmePROJECT2.md

 # [To Do Full-stack App](https://floating-harbor-32363.herokuapp.com/)
+Full-stack web application where users can create, edit and delete to-dos, built during a one week sprint

 ## Overview
-Full-stack web application where users can create, edit and delete to-dos, built during a one week sprint
+This is my first web app.
+The goal of this project was to incorporate the four basic functions of persistent storage: create, read, update, and delete.

 ![](assets/assets1.png?raw=true)